rradczewski/ymmv/_drafts/learning-by-testing.md

 ```

 The moment you're both happy with the description, you not only „wasted“ a lot of time on a single string, you just created a common understanding of the task and probably already have an idea how to approach it 🎉.
 Even though it might still feel like the least important aspect of a test, your discipline is rewarded with less friction, not just in the pair, but also in the future when others need to work on the code-base (or you yourself, coming back to it after 6 months).

+## Enter the three stages of a drama

 ```js
 it("should prevent the user from closing if it has unsaved changes", () => {